youthinkyoucancode/finance-tracker/README.md

 ### Exporting Transactions
 1. Go to the "Transactions" section.
-2. Click "Export to CSV" to download your transaction history in a CSV file.
+2. Click "Export Transactions to CSV" to download your transaction history in a CSV file.

 ## Limitations